From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

-To create structural defects, we employ the idea of localized heating.
-Using LAMMPS\cite{LAMMPS} and the ML-based Silicon Gaussian Approximation Potential (GAP) \cite{PRX} described in the previous section, we heat our structure in a small volume containing about 5 atoms at the crystalline/amorphous interface to a temperature of 5000K while leaving the rest of the system frozen.
-It was found that temperatures significantly below 5000K were not efficient at generating defect states.
-We allow the system to evolve at this elevated temperature for 20ns in order to allow the small sub-system time to explore configuration space.
-After these 20ns, the sub-system is frozen very quickly, so that it cannot easily escape whatever metastable configuration it is nearest to.
-We then perform Conjugate Gradient [check this] minimization of the frozen structure, again using the Si GAP.
-This process is repeated for all of our structures at many different points on the interface in order to get a broad distribution of initial and final states.
+Our overarching theory is that the HJ cell performance degradation is driven by the generation of electronic defects that act as recombination centers.
+We further posit that most of the electronic defects are generated by a small group of Si atoms in the a-Si transitioning from their moderately disordered cluster into a highly disordered cluster by thermal activation over an energy barrier.
+The transition into this highly disordered cluster can strain or break the Si bonds, thereby creating electronic defects, such as strained or dangling bonds.

-This localized heating method allows us to create a final state which differs very slightly from the initial state.
-In some cases, these final states will have created (or destroyed) a structural defect at the site of the localized heating, which can be identified geometrically.
-Common structural defects include dangling bonds, which is a 3-fold coordinated Si atom, and floating bonds, which are 5-fold coordinated Si atoms.
-However, not all of these structural defects will create localized electronic states.
-To identify which of these structural defects correspond to electronic defects, we need to go one step farther and measure the orbital localization of the a-Si/c-Si heterostructures using DFT.
+We decided to create highly disordered, "shocked" clusters by heating the cluster very quickly to excessive temperatures, followed by a comparably quick cooling: a procedure we refer to as the "cluster blaster".
+Using LAMMPS\cite{LAMMPS} and the ML-based Silicon Gaussian Approximation Potential (GAP) \cite{PRX}, described in the previous section, we blasted clusters of 5 atoms in our a-Si/c-Si stack, centered at the crystalline/amorphous interface to a temperature of $T=5000$K while keeping the rest of the structure frozen.
+We chose $T=5000$K, because we found that temperatures significantly below this value were not efficient at generating electronic defects in our systems, to be described below.
+We allowed the shocked clusters to evolve at this elevated temperature for 20 ns so that they could explore their configuration space extensively.
+After 20 ns, the shocked clusters were quenched quickly, so that they could not escape whichever highly disordered metastable configuration they were nearest to.
+We then performed a Hessian-free truncated Newton optimization of the quenched shocked clusters, again using the Si GAP.
+This cluster blaster process was repeated at the interfaces of all of our 50 a-Si/c-Si stacks at about 30 different locations each, eventually creating about 1,500 shocked clusters with the cluster blaster.